FernandoBasso/ReadTheDocs-Dev-How-To/README.md

 $ git commit <readl, professional, quality commit>
 ```

-This commit above is **NOT** the DRAFTS commit, but a real, publishable
+This commit above is **NOT** the DRAFTS commit, but a real, publishable,
-content commit.
-So, be professional with the message, body and the contents of
+quality content commit.
+So, be professional with the message, body and
-the commit.
+the contents of the commit.

 Then, publish that commit to `stage` and possibly also `main`: